 Don’t leave home without: Lonely Planet Miami & the Keys (Travel Guide)

 Miami to Key West Road Trip Facts

 - Distance from Miami to Key West – the total distance from the Miami International Airport to Key West is 110 miles.
-The entire stretch of road is paved highway.
+The entire stretch of road is a paved highway.

 - Miami to Key West drive time – if you were to drive straight through, the drive would take you on average of 4 hours.
-Something to note is that the Overseas Highway is a slower moving 4 lane highway, 2 northbound lanes and 2 southbound lanes, with an average speed limit of 40MPH.
+Something to note is that the Overseas Highway is a slower moving 4 lane highway, 2 northbound lanes, and 2 southbound lanes, with an average speed limit of 40MPH.

-- Best time to visit the Florida Keys – the best season in between March and May as the weather is stable and the large crowds from the winter season have began to disappear.
+- Best time to visit the Florida Keys – the best season in between March and May as the weather is stable and the large crowds from the winter season have begun to disappear.
 You’ll also enjoy more reasonable prices.
 July is the hottest month averaging 86°F (30°C) and January is the coldest month averaging 70°F (21°C).
 The most rain falls in September.

 Don’t forget: Miami and the Keys: destination touring map & guide (National Geographic Destination Map).
 This will allow you to stop at all of those hidden gems along your drive.